 Energy Efficiency Retrofits

-Is Thermalize Juneau offering any retrofits in addition to the heat pump?
+Is Thermalize Juneau offering any retrofits in addition to the heat pump portion of the program?

 Yes!
 Thermalize Juneau is the first campaign in Alaska to offer energy efficiency retrofits in addition to the main technology of ductless heat pumps.
 (Solarize Fairbanks may offer a similar option this summer as well).
-After speaking with Juneau builders and considering energy savings, Thermalize Juneau plans to offer building owners the chance to purchase the following energy efficiency retrofits through the Thermalize program in addition to the single head minisplit heat pump: Air sealing and ventilation upgrades, attic insulation, and crawlspace improvements.
+After speaking with Juneau builders and considering energy savings, Thermalize Juneau is offering building owners the chance to purchase the following energy efficiency retrofits through the Thermalize program, in addition to the single head minisplit heat pump: air sealing and ventilation upgrades, attic insulation, and crawlspace improvements.

 Why did you choose these retrofits?